Custom ERP Software Development: Guide for Businesses

 These features are intended to automate and optimize packing, replenishment, shipping, and other warehouse-related processes.

-Generally, ERP for Supply Chain Management helps companies to digitalize relationships with their suppliers and automates all product-related processes from raw materials supply to delivery.
+Generally, ERP for Supply Chain Management can help companies digitize relationships with their suppliers and automate all product-related processes from the supply of raw materials to delivery.